-The Department of Economics and Econometrics does not administer a stand-alone M.A. program, but allows students to apply for an M.A. should they choose to terminate their study in the Ph.D. program.
-This degree is typically awarded to those who successfully complete the required course work in the core for the first year of the Ph.D. program and meet the University requirements for the M.A.
+The Department of Economics and Econometrics does not administer a standalone M.A. program, but allows students to apply for an M.A. should they choose to terminate their study in the Ph.D. program.
+The M.A. degree is awarded to those who successfully complete the core courses, pass the comprehensive exams at the M.A. level or better, and meet University requirements for the M.A.